asznajder/blog-engine/about/index.md

 <br/>
 <br/>

 I live in Warsaw, Poland and currently work for Sumo Logic as a Cloud Software Engineer.
-Previously I worked for a Chicago-based hedge fund and conducted research and implemented algorithmic trading strategies.
-I really liked the research and development approach, but also always wanted to join some Silicon Valley startup.
+Previously I worked for a Chicago-based hedge fund.
+On my daily basis, I conducted research and implemented algorithmic trading strategies.
+I really liked the combination of science and software engineering, but also always wanted to join some Silicon Valley startup.
 That's why I didn't have to think twice when an offer from Sumo appeared.

 <br/>
 <br/>

 My technical areas of interest changed many times in the past.
 In high school I was mainly interested in IT security.
 During studies I was fascinated by operating systems internals and low level programming.
-At the same time, I was also very interested in functional programming and JVM and it's languages.
+At the same time, I was also very interested in functional programming, JVM and it's languages.
 After joining the Algorithmic Trading and Smart Execution Team at TradeLink, I started learning more about statistics and machine learning algorithms.
 Currently, I'm mainly interested in distributed systems and cloud computing.
 I still love solving algorithmic problems, JVM languages (especially Scala) and functional programming.

 <br/>
 <br/>